imigueldiaz/astro-shoots-geojson/README.md

 - The [Earth Observation Group (EOG)](https://payneinstitute.mines.edu/eog/) at the Payne Institute for Public Policy for providing the VIIRS Nighttime Lights data.
 - The [GDAL library](https://github.com/OSGeo/gdal) for enabling the reading and processing of GeoTIFF files.
+- The [numpy library](https://numpy.org/) for numerical computing in Python.
+- [This comment](https://gist.github.com/graydon/11198540?permalink_comment_id=2702247#gistcomment-2702247) from a GitHub Gist that provided the list of ISO 3166-1 alpha-3 country codes and bounding boxes.